Azure/ResourceModules/docs/wiki/The library - Module design.md

 ## Variables

-- Variable names are in camelCase, e.g. `builtInRoleNames`.
+- Variable names are in camelCase, e.g., `builtInRoleNames`.

 ## Resources

-- Resource names are in camelCase, e.g. `resourceGroup`.
+- Resource names are in camelCase, e.g., `resourceGroup`.
 - The name used as a reference is the singular name of the resource that it deploys, i.e:
   - `resource storageAccount 'Microsoft.Storage/storageAccounts@2019-06-01'`
   - `resource virtualMachine 'Microsoft.Compute/virtualMachines@2020-06-01'`
 - Parent reference
-  - If working on a child-resource, refrain from string concatenation and instead use the parent reference via the `existing` keyword.
+  - If working on a child resource, refrain from string concatenation and instead use the parent reference via the `existing` keyword.
   - The way this is implemented differs slightly the lower you go in the hierarchy.
 Note the following examples:
     - 1st level child resource (example _storageAccount/blobService_)
       ```bicep